hector-walker6kqj/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to writing clean, maintainable code that others (and your future self) can easily understand and modify.
 It advocates for avoiding unnecessary complexity, using straightforward designs, and adhering to the KISS (Keep It Simple, Stupid) principle.
 Always strive to write code that does one thing well, and remember that clarity today can prevent hours of debugging tomorrow."

+# 2024-01-12
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

+Another important aspect of programming is collaboration.
+Learning how to work with others and share your knowledge can greatly improve your efficiency and the quality of your work.
+Communicating clearly and asking for help when needed is crucial in this respect.
+Remember that everyone has their own strengths and weaknesses, and by working together, everyone can learn and grow.
+ - 来自助手的编程智慧的英文翻译